writingdeveloper/Github-Portfolio-Web-Service/README.md

 👨‍💻FINISHED👨‍💻

-✅ Login function using Github API (Passport.js)
+✅ Login with Github Function (Passport.js)
+✅ Login with Google Function (Passport.js)
-✅ Use Github API to generate personal portfolio page by using information from individual repository after login
+✅ After login, parse Github Repository to use individual portfolio page (Github API)
-✅ Ability to parse the README.md file for that Github in the details page and display the details.
+✅ Each portfolio page can parse README.md file from Github (Request, CheerIO Package)
-✅ If you are the owner of the portfolio, you will be able to add, delete and modify projects (personal identification using Session)
+✅ Owner Check to show different UI (Passport.js with Session and Cookies)
-✅ Use Amazon S3 storage to use External Storage (Fix existing code Create & Update & Delete Process)
+✅ Use Amazon S3 storage to use External Image Storage (AWS)
-✅ Development of member personal information management page
-✅ Developing an admin member management page
+✅ Developing 'Mypage' to manage portfolio data (MySQL)
-✅ Developing chat pages for contact items
+✅ Developing 'Chat' Page in Admin panel to contact each other (SocketIO)
-✅ Development of the method for naming image files when uploading images and the function to delete images when deleting portfolios
-✅ Image files should save in External Storage, not in heroku or Github Server
+✅ Developing 'Error' Page to handle Error and report to Administrator & Log (MySQL, Express)
+✅ Fix number of bugs that users might encounter in their use

+Please check the detailed function list below.

 🧶NOT YET FINISHED🧶
-1. If the member sign - up method was used instead of logging in through Github, a discussion on how to manage member information
+1. When if register with 'Google' users cannot use their portfolio's README.md file
-2. In Mypage check the owner in Server-Side
+2. In Mypage check the owner in Server-Side (Pending due to test)
-3. Layout Problems in Mypage
-4. Responsive Design in Chat pages
+3. Responsive Design in Chat pages
-5. Chat simliar part should be fixed
-6. Register with Google Method Add
-7. Update Page Profile Setting
+4. Developing Personal Introduction Page

+## Detailed Function

 ### Prerequisites